Art & craft for charity

 Useful sites with a directory of craft charity projects:

 Art, craft and sewing projects for good causes.
-The charity projects below are organised through facebook groups, and provide patterns, advice and a lot of support, and may help coordinate distribution of the items that you make.
+The charity projects below are organised through facebook groups and/or websites, and provide patterns, advice and a lot of support, and may help coordinate distribution of the items that you make.
 If you know of others – particularly outside the UK – please let us know and we can add them.

 Knitted Knockers – UK and International Knitted knockers provide a fantastic alternative prosthetic for women who have had a mastectomy or other breast surgery, and don’t want implants or don’t find other kinds of prosthetics comfortable.
 The prosthetics are knitted or crocheted in the round, and the groups provide patterns, and also a list of ‘authorised’ yarns which must be used, as they have been tested for comfort etc. Both groups provide patterns and guidance, and help coordinate knitters and link them up with women who need the knitted knockers.
 UK Knitted Knockers on facebook Knitted Knockers – public and international group.